 Expanding Romsey's housing stock

-The quaint market town of Romsey in Hampshire has long been a coveted catchment for homeowners looking for a leafy suburb that equally offers great amenities and schools.
-But with housing stock within the town's historic centre at a minimum, developers looking to capitalise on Romsey's enduring popularity have had to turn their attentions to the surrounding vicinity.
+The quaint market town of Romsey in Hampshire has long been a coveted catchment for homeowners looking for a leafy suburb that also offers great amenities and schools.
+But, with housing stock within the town's historic centre at a minimum, developers looking to capitalise on Romsey's enduring popularity have had to turn their attentions to the surrounding areas.

 Hi-spec homes in a covetable catchment

-Now approaching its final phase, and with work on site expected to wrap up in early 2019, the new homes are almost ready for occupancy.
-With the exteriors bearing many hallmark features that emulate the original character of the buildings found in Romsey town itself.
-Further cementing the connection between the new community and its largest local neighbour.
+The exteriors of the homes bear many hallmark features that emulate the original character of the buildings found in Romsey town itself, thereby further cementing the connection between the new community and its largest local neighbour.